sagiegurari/cargo-make/README.md

 If you run task **my_task** on windows or mac, it will invoke the **do_nothing** task.<br>
 However, if executed on a linux platform, it will invoke the **run** task.

-*As a side note, cargo-make will attempt to invoke the task dependencies in the order that they were defined unless they are defined also as sub dependencies.*
+*As a side note, cargo-make will attempt to invoke the task dependencies in the order that they were defined, unless they are defined also as sub dependencies.*

 <a name="usage-task-command-script-task"></a>
-### Commands, Scripts and Sub Tasks
+### Commands, Scripts, and Sub Tasks
 The actual operation that a task invokes can be defined in 3 ways.<br>
 The below explains each one:

 * **run_task** - Invokes another task with the name defined in this attribute.
 Unlike dependencies which are invoked before the current task, the task defined in the **run_task** is invoked after the current task.
 * **command** - The command attribute defines what executable to invoke.
 You can use the **args** attribute to define what command line arguments to provide as part of the command.
 * **script** - Invokes the script.
 You can change the executable used to invoke the script using the **script_runner** attribute.
-If not defined, the default platform runner is used (cmd for windows, sh for others).
+If not defined, the default platform runner is used (`cmd` for windows, `sh` for others).

 Only one of the definitions will be used.<br>
 If multiple attributes are defined (for example both command and script), the task will fail during invocation.